 Early Origins of the Aclie family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Aclie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aclie research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Aclie History in all our PDF Extended History products and printed products wherever possible.

 Aclie Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Aclie include Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.